Hungarian Dances (Brahms)

 The Hungarian Dances (Ungarische Tänze) by Johannes Brahms (WoO 1), are a set of 21 lively dance tunes based mostly on Hungarian themes, completed in 1879.
 They vary from about a minute to five minutes in length.
 They are among Brahms's most popular works and were the most profitable for him.
 Each dance has been arranged for a wide variety of instruments and ensembles.
-Brahms originally wrote the version for piano four hands (piano duet: two players using one piano) and later arranged the first ten dances for solo piano.
+Brahms originally wrote the version for piano four hands and later arranged the first ten dances for solo piano.